thautwarm/FSTan/README.md

 ## Motivation and Features

-There are also other similar implementations in FSharp like `Higher` and `FSharpPlus`, but they're not able to provide all the features listed below, which motivate me create a better one:
+There are also other similar implementations in FSharp like `Higher` and `FSharpPlus`, but they're not able to provide all the features listed below, which motivate me to create a better one:

 - Support instance resolution.
 - Support ad-hoc polymorphism.